Tangerine-Community/Tangerine/README.md

 ./start.sh <version tag>
 ```

-If your server restarts or the container stops, you can later run the `./start.sh <version tag>` script in the Tangerine folder.

-To use SSL, put an SSL enabled Reverse Proxy in front of Tangerine and set the `T_PROTOCOL` variable in `config.sh` to `https` before running `start.sh`.
-Note that in order to publish Tangerine for data collection using the Web App method (PWA), SSL is required.
-At RTI we use AWS's Elastic Load Balancer in front of Tangerine because it automatically renews and cycles SSL certificates for us.
-How to set this up is detailed in our [instructions for AWS](docs/install-on-aws.md).
-If your Tangerine install is on a Digital Ocean Droplet, you can use their Load Balancers and configure them for SSL.
-See [How To Configure SSL Termination on DigitalOcean Load Balancers](https://www.digitalocean.com/community/tutorials/how-to-configure-ssl-termination-on-digitalocean-load-balancers).
-Now visit your Tangerine installation at the IP address or hostname of your installation.
-In this configuration, the browser talks to the Load Balancer securely on Port 443 while the load balancer communicates with Tangerine Container on port 80 on a private network.
+__Step 6__: Keep Tangerine alive with cron

-Lastly, to reset caches and free up memory every so often, we recommend restarting the server every evening using cron to automate it.
+To reset caches and free up memory every so often, we recommend restarting the server every evening using cron to automate it.
 As a user with docker permission on the command line run `crontab -e` and add the following line.
+Also added to this cron is an entry to start tangerine in case the machine is rebooted.
 ```
 0 0 * * * docker stop tangerine && docker start tangerine
 @reboot docker start couchdb && sleep 10 && docker start tangerine